 - Poisoning and killing them

-Here is all you need to know about getting rid of bed bugs yourself.
+There are some other free bed bug removal options to consider, but here is everything you need to know about getting rid of bed bugs yourself.

 Here are the steps that you should follow if you want to get rid of bed bugs from your home.